 7. Countries expand commitments to counteract IUU fishing and include strong enforcement of management measures aimed to protect NG and MS FSA. -Conduct regional enforcement workshops and protocols for dealing with IUU fishing at NG and MS FSA areas/seasons. -Compile existing regulations on NG and MS fisheries management and conservation supported at regional/sub-regional level. -Update existing IUU fishing agreements to incorporate special actions to protect NG and MS FSAs. -Enforcement workshop reports available to the general public. -Web page compilations of NG and MS regulations. - Existing regional on IUU fishing plan incorporates aspects of NG and MS FSA.
 Countries are willing to develop mechanisms for improving control of IUU fishing of MS and NG FSA.
-Countries are committed to improve traceability of NG and MS products in trade as a way to reduce IUU fishing. -- -- --- -- --
+Countries are committed to improve traceability of NG and MS products in trade as a way to reduce IUU fishing. -- -- -- -- --

 .
-To establish coordinated mechanisms for effective protection of FSAs from extractive use across the 8.
-Promote the establishment of synchronized or harmonized regional closed seasons for commercial and recreational fishing for protecting NG and MS - Increase in number of countries with synchronized regional closed seasons for protecting NG and MS FSAs.
+To establish coordinated mechanisms for effective protection of FSAs from extractive use across the Caribbean region.
+8. Promote the establishment of synchronized or harmonized regional closed seasons for commercial and recreational fishing for protecting NG and MS FSAs and safeguard their reproduction.
+Recommended seasonal closures: four months for NG (1 Dec. to 31 Mar.) and four months for MS (1 Apr to 31 Jul).
+Increase in number of countries with synchronized regional closed seasons for protecting NG and MS FSAs.
+A voluntary moratorium for the entire NG fishery (until recovery is confirmed) for those FSAs identified in higher risk.
 Regional regulations or agreements adopting a synchronized closed season for protecting NG and MS FSAs.
-Sub-regional agreements for - WECAFC and its Spawning Aggregation Working Group are effective in finding country support for establishing NG and MS closed seasons or a moratorium is proposed.
-Caribbean region. reproduction.
-Recommended seasonal closures: four months for NG (1 Dec. to 31 Mar.) and four months for MS (1 Apr to 31 Jul). moratorium for the entire NG fishery (until recovery is confirmed) for those FSAs identified in higher risk. moratorium (until recovery is confirmed) for FSAs of NG in higher risk. - Reports documenting signs of recovery in Nassau grouper populations within a decade. securing NG and MS FSA protection under other international initiatives and organizations. - Countries are prepared to ensure enforcement of closed seasons.
+Sub-regional agreements for establishing a voluntary moratorium (until recovery is confirmed) for FSAs of NG in higher risk.
+Reports documenting signs of recovery in Nassau grouper populations within a decade.
+WECAFC and its Spawning Aggregation Working Group are effective in finding country support for establishing NG and MS closed seasons or a moratorium is proposed.
+WECAFC is effective in securing NG and MS FSA protection under other international initiatives and organizations.
+Countries are prepared to ensure enforcement of closed seasons. -- -- -- --- ---

-9. Countries develop and implement national plans to protect FSAs and aggregating species, starting with NG and MS. Increase in number of national plans aimed at conserving FSAs for targeted species, starting with NG and MS. Improvement of country capabilities to extend protection at NG and MS FSA areas/seasons.
-Reports from technical guidance provided to countries for developing/improving their national FSA conservation and fisheries management plans.
+9. Countries dev implement nat to protect FSA aggregating sp starting with N onal plansnational plans aimed atandconserving FSAs forcies,targeted species, starting Reports from technical guidance provided to countries for developing/improving their national FSA conservation and fisheries management plans.
 National plans that incorporate existing information on NG and MS and apply the precautionary approach to overcome data gaps.
 Countries seek and welcome technical advice and are interested in developing their national conservation plans.
 Universities and fisheries agencies commit to funding robust research programs and the progressive implementation of the plan.
-Information is widely shared with a common goal of improving fisheries and reducing threats to NG and MS FSAs. --- -- --- ---
+Information is widely shared with a common goal of improving fisheries and reducing threats to NG and MS FSAs. -- -- --- ---